wsjeon92/AbFlex/README.md

 12. Rosetta (https://new.rosettacommons.org/demos/latest/tutorials/install_build/install_build)

 ## Demo
 1. Edit the configuration file "config.json" for your purpose.
-The configuration file describes information about which cdr to design.
+The configuration file describes information about which cdr to design. **All the directories should be entered as an absolute path.**
 ```
 config.json
 {